 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before receiving this medication, tell your doctor or pharmacist if you have had a bad reaction or an allergic reaction to it; or to other immunoglobulin products (e.g., IgG); or if you have any other allergies.
+Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other immunoglobulin products (such as IgG); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: certain immune system problems (immunoglobulin A deficiency, monoclonal gammopathies), diabetes, high blood pressure, high blood fats (triglycerides), migraines, current blood infection (sepsis), kidney disease, severe loss of body fluids (dehydration).

 Tell your doctor of any recent or planned immunizations/vaccinations.
 This medication may prevent a good response to certain live viral vaccines (such as measles, mumps, rubella, varicella).
 If you have recently received any of these vaccines, your doctor may have you tested for a response or have you vaccinated again later.
 If you plan on getting any of these vaccines, your doctor will instruct you about the best time to receive them so you get a good response.

 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 It is not known whether this drug passes into breast milk.
 Consult your doctor before breast-feeding.

 Cytogam User Reviews